plus3it/watchmaker/docs/findings/el8.md

 awk -F: '$2 !~ /^[!*]*/ && ( $5 > 60 || $5 <= 0 ) { print $0 }' /etc/shadow
 ~~~

 The above adds the further check of each line of the `/etc/shadow` file's second field (hashed password string) for the tokens indicating a locked-password account (`!` and/or `*`).
-Adding this further check should yeild a null return
+Adding this further check should yield a null return